luxaflow/Sentia-Data-Engineering/docs/environment.md

 #### Integratoin
 Azure Logic Apps will allow for quick and easy integration with SMT API's when any Azure Monitor alerts are trigge
-### Logging
-#### Azure Log Analytics
-Azure log analytics is a scalable log analyzing solution which allows for network logging On Premise (with use of agents) and within the cloud.
-Queries can be build on top of the solution which offer insights and alerts on network logging.
-On top of this it also offers logging for other Azure services.

-## ETL
-### Azure Data Factory
-Azure Data Factory is an ETL PaaS Solution on the Azure Platform which is flexible and scalable.
-Data Factory is a easy to use and integrate solution which will cover the customers ETL requirements.
-Data Factory is a very scalable solution.
-Azure Data factory offers build in Machine learning capabilities for the ETL process.

-## Storage
-### Strucured and unstrucured data
-Several options are available within azure for storage.
-Data can be stored in several types of storage.
-Azure will support NoSQL, SQL and unstructured data solution.

-## Analystics
-### Azure Synapse Analytics
-Azure Synapse analytics is versatile PaaS solution which allows for quering all data sourcesa specified by the customer.
-It is scalable to the extend of building big data analytics solutions and has a directi integration into PowerBi.
-It will allow for querying any type of data previously mentioned.
-Azure Synapse Analytics also makes machine learning solutions available to the analaytics part of the data

-## Visualization
-### PowerBi
-PowerBi is a microsoft data analytics vizualiztion tool which will show meaning full outputs of data made accessable by Azure synapse analytics.

-## Other Tools
-### Azure monitor
-This will be used for informing on network related events and alerting on broken data which can in turned be handled in a SMT of some sort.

-### Logic Apps
-Logic Apps will integrate Azure monitor to the required sources.
-Such as informing engineers on occuring issues by creating and maintaining incidents in their SMT.
-It will also be possible to notify engineer by use of a webhook to a loction like a slock or teams channel.

 ## NOTES